-We launched persuasive branding aver a decade ago.
-It is a new and more relevant way to look at brand development in the digital— micro-targeting age.
+We launched persuasive branding over a decade ago.
+It is a unique and more relevant way to look at brand development in the digital— micro-targeting age.

 Brand development makes brand changes real

 As a result, most brand development aims at the target market.
-There could be a change in color palette, logo, tag line, or brand theme.
+There could be a change in the color palette, logo, tagline, or brand theme—advertising changes.

 The toughest audience